LangGraph SDK Quick Start

 span_limits=custom_limits,

-Set a specific percentage for sampling the incoming data.
+Set a specific sampling percentage for incoming data.

 from opentelemetry.sdk.trace import sampling